 Apocalypse: World War I

-This French documentary series offers colorized and restored archival images to tell the story of the conflict.
-Episode 4, “Rage,” addresses the fighting in Flanders, specifically the Battle of Passchendaele and the horror of trench warfare.
+This French documentary series uses colorized and restored archival images to tell the story of the conflict.
+Episode 4, “Rage,” specifically addresses the brutal fighting in Flanders, highlighting the Battle of Passchendaele and the horror of trench warfare.

 Professor T